processing/art-plus-code/_posts/resources/2024-12-18-coding-collage.md

 - Loop
 - Saving pictures

-Full technology resources view the lesson plan created by Chelly Jin for Art+Code here: [Topic 3: Interactive Art](https://processing.github.io/art-plus-code/interactiveArt-Intro/)
+Full technology resources view the lesson plan created by Chelly Jin for Art+Code here: [Interactive Art](https://processing.github.io/art-plus-code/interactiveArt-Intro/)

 **Symbolism:** All students should have at least 3 symbols, they can be written, imagery, color ect… students should be able to explain their symbolism choices